ananfito/tenzies-clone/README.md

 ## Overivew

-This project was introduced in Module 11 "React Basics" of the Scrimba Frontend Career Path.
+This project was introduced in Module 11 "React Basics" of [the Scrimba Frontend Career Path](https://scrimba.com/learn/frontend).
 It is a clone of the popular dice game, [Tenzies](https://ilovetenzi.com/), and is played the same way.

 The goal of the game is to roll the 10 dice until they are the same.
 During gameplay, players can set aside the number they are trying to reach -- this means these dice will not be rolled during the next roll.
-Players continue rolling until they achieve all with the same number.
+They then continue rolling and holding dice until all are the same number.

 ### Screenshot